Studio Brieditis & Evans

 Katarina Brieditis (b.
 1968) & Katarina Evans (b.
 1969)

-Behind the Swedish Studio Brieditis & Evans are two artists Katarina Brieditis and Katarina Evans, who have dedicated themselves to textile art.
-Since 2003, The Katarina & Katarina duo works in an interdisciplinary way with art, design and craftsmanship, giving birth to artistic projects with a social dimension.
+Behind the Studio Brieditis & Evans are Swedish natives, Katarina Brieditis and Katarina Evans.
+Since 2003, the artist duo has dedicated itself to textile art, working at an intersection between art, design and craftsmanship, giving birth to artistic projects with social and ethical dimensions.

 The Re Rag Rug Project